Pittsburgh Limited Tort Lawyer | PA Attorney

 - Failed to maintain financial responsibility (was not properly insured for the accident); or

-- Intended to inflict self-harm or injure another person
+- Intended to inflict self-harm or injure another person.

-Should I go by what is said by an Insurance Company?
 No. An insurance company for the driver who injured you has no duty whatsoever to explain to you the exceptions to limited tort.
 Hence, even if you qualify for an exception to limited tort, don't be surprised if the insurance company makes you a ridiculous, low-ball offer to settle the case -- or denies your claim entirely -- based on a false reliance on "limited tort."

-Should I have a lawyer review the facts in my case?
 The answer is, absolutely, yes.
 Most law firms, like ours, offer a free consultation about your rights in any personal injury matter.
 Even if you chose the limited tort option, you may be able to retain full tort rights.
 One example is when the accident involved a vehicle with an uncorrected design defect.
 Our attorneys look for ways for you to meet these exceptions, even if it is not evident to you at first blush.

-What if no exception seems to apply?
-Don’t give up hope.
 Even if you are deemed to have limited tort coverage, you are always free to sue for economic loss, such as lost wages, or property damage to your car, or other out of pocket expense from the accident.

-Why did Pennsylvania institute the concept of limited tort?
 The Commonwealth of Pennsylvania instituted the concept of “limited tort” to decrease the number of pain and suffering lawsuits in Pennsylvania courts.
 Limited tort coverage is slightly less expensive than “full tort’ coverage.
 This lures drivers (financially) into waiving their rights to sue for pain and suffering.
 Know your rights.
 If you haven’t elected full fort yet, you should, immediately.

 Despite Limited Tort, Do Injured PA Motorists Get Any Breaks?

-On the positive side, at about the same time as “full fort” legislation, Pennsylvania also instated mandatory personal injury protection (PIP) insurance coverage.
+On the positive side, at about the same time as “full fort” legislation, Pennsylvania also instituted mandatory personal injury protection (PIP) insurance coverage.
 This was to lower the number of lawsuits resulting from automobile accidents.
 PIP insurance covers the medical bills of drivers involved in an accident, regardless of who is at fault.
-Hence the concept of “no-fault,” so you medical bills from a vehicle accident get paid, regardless of fault, up to the limits of your PIP coverage.
+Hence the concept of “no-fault,” so your medical bills from a vehicle accident get paid, regardless of fault, up to the limits of your PIP coverage.
 Everyone has at least $5,000, but it can be more, depending how much coverage you had in effect at the time of the accident at issue.

-Thus, when does the 2 year statute of limitations in PA (for negligence) start running?
 Did it start on the day of the accident, giving you only one year to investigate the case and file suit against all the potential Defendants?
 Or, do you have 2 years from when your injuries could first be categorized as "serious" to meet the above-described exception to limited tort?

 In Varner-Mort v.
 Kapfhammer, the Superior Court of Pennsylvania opined that the statute of limitations on a limited tort claim does not begin until the plaintiff's injury appears serious.
 The Varner-Mort court quoted the PA Supreme Court in the holding of Walls v.
 Scheckler, which opined:

-...
-[W]e now hold that until a plaintiff is aware or reasonably should be aware that he or she has suffered a "serious injury," such as would allow limited tort recovery, the statute of limitations does not begin to run.
-Applying this analysis, [Wells'] action for personal injuries may have been timely filed, depending on whether the fact-finder credits [Wells'] testimony as to when her injury was diagnosed as serious.
-Since a genuine issue of material fact exists regarding the timeliness of this action, summary judgment is not proper.
+.[W]e now hold that until a plaintiff is aware or reasonably should be aware that he or she has suffered a "serious injury," such as would allow limited tort recovery, the statute of limitations does not begin to run.

-Limited tort has other implications, at trial.
-If you are bound by limited tort, the jury must determine whether an exception applies, but, parenthetically, the word "limited tort" cannot be stated to a jury, for the reasons stated here.
+The word "limited tort" cannot be stated to a jury, for the reasons stated here.

-CASES INVOLVING LIMITED TORT CASES IN PENNSYLVANIA
+KEY CASES INVOLVING LIMITED TORT CASES IN PENNSYLVANIA

 • Washington v.
 Baxter, 719 A. 2d 733 - Pa: Supreme Court 1998: Plaintiff must plead and prove "impact" on his or her life from the injury.
 "Although Appellant has introduced evidence that there is some type of arthritis or coalition in his foot, he has failed to show that this injury has had such an impact on him so that it constitutes a serious injury.
 Therefore, we reject Appellant's argument."